-Do you have a tween daughter who loves to read and wants to be part of a book club?
+An afternoon with author, Jen Calonita made my daughter’s YEAR!
+Do you have a tween daughter who loves to read?
+Does she want to be part of a book club?
 Why not start one on your own?
-Grab a group of her friends, pick a date that works for everyone, and sit back and watch the group have a blast talking about their favorite written adventures.
+Grab a group of her friends, pick a date that works for everyone, sit back and watch the group have a blast as they talk about their favorite written adventures.

-I had the HONOR of hosting my daughter’s first book club meeting with her besties and even had the author stop by for a little chat!
-WHAT?!
-So amazing!!!
+I had the HONOR of hosting my daughter’s first book club meeting with her besties and even had the author – Jen Calonita – stop by for a little chat!
+What an absolute treat.

 The girls truly loved the story and had such a great time talking about all of their favorite characters and adventures.
 Each one of them related to a particular lead in the book.
 In fact, it was fun to watch them fight over who was more like Mac or who liked Zander more.

 Looking for a synopsis?
 Here’s the official breakdown:

 For tween patrons who idolize boy bands and are looking for some G-rated romance, this fun confection narrated by 12-year-old Mackenzie Lowell is just the ticket.
 Mac, an artist and budding graphic novelist spends much of her free time with her BFFs, drooling over the newest up-and-coming boy band Perfect Storm.

 The girls are bummed after spending the afternoon trying to score tickets to Perfect Storm’s concert by calling in to a radio station.
 Mac’s publicist mom saves the day by scoring VIP tickets.
 Mom’s coolness factor skyrockets when she’s hired to be the band’s publicist, requiring her to travel with the band for a month—and Mac’s going with her!
 This is Mac’s chance to catch the eye of lead singer Zander, her crush.
 Perhaps he’ll take her to the spring dance?